-How Hurricanes and Climate Change Will Flood New York City
+Climate Change Will Bring Major Flooding to New York Every 5 Years

 It isn’t pretty.
 Sea-level rise will make every tropical cyclone that hits New York more likely to release damaging floods.
 For instance, storm floods of nearly seven-and-a-half feet once occurred only a couple times per millennium.
 In today’s somewhat warmed climate, 7.5-foot floods are projected to happen every 25 years.
 By 2030, these floods will occur every five years.

 New York City has experienced 7.5-foot floods several times in the past decade.
-Superstorm Sandy loosed 10- or 11-foot floods on much of lower Manhattan and Brooklyn, killing 43 people and inundating more than 88,000 buildings.
+Superstorm Sandy loosed 10- or 11-foot floods on much of Manhattan, Brooklyn, and Staten Island, killing 43 people and inundating more than 88,000 buildings.

 Not all of the news from the study’s estimates was bad.
 In a climate-changed world, the effects of storm surge on New York may remain about the same.
 Even though future hurricanes are likely to be more intense—and thus more likely to “push” more water in front of them, as storm surge—the hurricane models also showed the same storms avoiding New York Harbor.
 In other words, global warming seems to redirect some of the largest hurricanes eastward.
 It’s unclear why this may be the case.